 When you first start out, they help you build a healthy foundation with your team.
 You can build rapport in a private setting, while also finding out the most important things to help them thrive in their work.

 Over time, your one on ones will then evolve based on the needs and the career of each team member.
 Some will need coaching to improve performance, while others will be looking for career growth and new opportunities.

 To learn more and to find out how to anticipate that evolution, read our guide on one on one development: How to make the most of your 1-on-1s throughout you and your team's careers.

-- How to start one on ones with your team
+- Learn How to start one on ones with your team

-- An in depth One on one meeting template to help get you started
+- Here's an in-depth One on one meeting template to help get you started

 - One on one meeting tips: 30 Dos and don'ts for effective one on one meetings (including a printable PDF for you and your team)

 - If you're a new manager at a company you already work for, then you may be managing former peers.
 If so, this post can help you with that awkward situation: What to Do When You Start Managing Former Peers

 - And if you want to shortcut the learning curve on 1 on 1s, and stay organized on all your discussions, then sign up for a free trial of Lighthouse here.

 As we talked about in the last point, those one one one conversations with your team members are a valuable opportunity to build rapport and gather feedback, among many other things.